 The Corporations Amendment (Crowd-sourced Funding for Proprietary Companies) Act 2018 (the Act) comes into operation today, amending the Corporations Act to enable proprietary companies to access Crowd-sourced Equity Funding (CSF) without the requirement to transition to a public company.

 On Wednesday, 12 September 2018, the Corporations Amendment (Crowd-sourced Funding for Proprietary Companies) Bill 2017 (the Bill) passed both Houses of Parliament, with the Bill then receiving Royal Assent on 21 September 2018.

-The Act extends the CSF legislative regime introduced by the Corporations Amendment (Crowd-sourcing Funding) Act 2017 (which we discuss in a previous Legal Alert from March 2017 here) and addresses many of the issues raised with respect to the existing public company regime.
-Whilst we have previously discussed the amendments to the Corporations Act that were proposed by the Bill (see our previous Legal Alert from September 2017 here), this Client Alert provides a summary of the major changes that will take effect from today when the Act becomes effective.
+The Act extends the CSF legislative regime introduced by the Corporations Amendment (Crowd-sourcing Funding) Act 2017 and addresses many of the issues raised with respect to the existing public company regime.
+Whilst we have previously discussed the amendments to the Corporations Act that were proposed by the Bill , this article provides a summary of the major changes that will take effect from today when the Act becomes effective.

 Additional reporting obligations